jr0senblum/jc/README.md

     in other caching systems
   * Maps, Keys and Values can be any Erlang term
   * TTL is time-to-live in seconds
-* Consistency assist through sequence numbers: An alternative API allows for a sequence-number parameter on the put/x, evict/x, match/x and remove/x operations.
+* Consistency assist through Sequence Number Support: An alternative API allows for a sequence-number parameter on the put/x, evict/x, match/x and remove/x operations.
 Operations whose sequence number is lower than the current, per-map max are disallowed thereby ensuring, for example, that stale puts do not overwrite newer ones due to the newer one beating the stale ones to the cache.
+* Node of Responsibility: jc_store:locus/2 is used to help avoid the need for transactions by allowing a client to locate a key-specific node for destructive (write, delete, etc.) operations.
+The function takes a Key and a list of nodes and returns a node to be used for destructive operations.
+  It's faster to ask for a node and then utilize that node's jc_bridge or Jcache API rather than using transactions.
 * JSON query support
   * Query by JSON: When Values are JSON, evict_match/2, evict_all_match/1 and values_match/2 will search or evict keys whose JSON value, at a location specificed by a java-style, dot-path string, equals the given value.
 That is, jc:values_match(bed, "id.type=3") would return all values, in the given map (bed), where that value was a JSON object, id, with a "type":3 at its top-level.
   * Ad-hoc, index support: In order to support faster operations, (2-3 orders of magnitude), each map can have up to four, dot-path, strings configured (or added at run-time) for which jc will provide index support.
   * Auto index recognition - Frequently used JSON querries will be automatically detected and indexing initiated.
 * User controlled eviction
   * Map-level TTL: A job runs at configured intervals and removes